jan-matejka/git-branch-backup/README.rst

 git-branch-backup
 #################

-Creates a local backup of your branch.
+Create a local backup of your HEAD branch.

 Useful to do `before git-rebase`_ in case it goes wrong so you do not have to go reflog diving.

 .. _before git-rebase: http://www.headdesk.cz/computers/git/rebase.html